ir-codes/ir-codes.github.io/_posts/2017-11-11-GitHub-Pages-Custom-Domain.md

 You can achieve the same effect by pushing or saving a file named `CNAME` with your domain name as the contents of the file, e.g. `google.com`, `yahoo.com`, etc.

+You do not have to worry about setting up HTTPS as GitHub Pages naturally enables this functionality. __This will not work at first__ and usually takes 24 hours or so to get set up.
+You can also enforce it by going to "Settings" within your repository and check "Enforce HTTPS" under "GitHub Pages."

 ## Your DNS Provider

 Add `A` Records that point to the following IP addresses: `185.199.108.153`, `185.199.109.153`, `185.199.110.153`, `185.199.111.153` with a Host value of `@` for each.

 If you are new to all of this, it is good to know that your site will __not__ automagically point to `http://www.[yourdomain].com`, it will only point to `http://[yourdomain].com`.
 To get this to work, add a `CNAME` record in your DNS provider with the Host value `www` that points to your `[githubuser].github.io` page.
 You could also give the Host value something like `blog` to point your `github.io` URL to `blog.[yourdomain].com`.

-You also do not have to worry about setting up HTTPS as GitHub Pages naturally enables this functionality. __This will not work at first__ and usually takes an hour or so to get set up.
-You can also enforce it by going to "Settings" within your repository and check "Enforce HTTPS" under "GitHub Pages."